andrefdre/Pose-API/README.md

 - Java 17
 - Any Java IDE, for example Intellij IDEA and Eclipse.
 You may also use any other code editors, such as Visual Studio Code.
 - If you use Virtual Studio Code, we recommend installing the Extension Pack for Java (https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).
-To do so, simply lauch VS Code Quick Open ( Ctrl + P) and run:
+To do so, simply launch VS Code Quick Open (Ctrl + P) and run:

 ```
 ext install vscjava.vscode-java-pack